-James M. Moroney III Age 57
+James M. Moroney III Age 58

 Jim Moroney has served as chairman, president and Chief Executive Officer of A. H. Belo Corporation since September 2013.
 He also serves as publisher and Chief Executive Officer of The Dallas Morning News, a position he has held since June 2001.
 From November 2007 to September 2013, Jim served as executive vice president of A. H. Belo.
 Previously, Jim held several executive positions with Belo Corp., including president of Belo Interactive, Inc. from its formation in May 1999 until June 2001, executive vice president of Belo Corp. from July 1998 through December 1999, with responsibilities for Finance, Treasury and Investor Relations, and president/Television Group from January 1997 through June 1998, with responsibility for the operations of all of Belo Corp.'s television stations.
 Jim served on the board of Belo Corp. from February 2008 through December 2013.
-He currently serves on the boards of Newspaper Association of America, the American Press Institute, the Associated Press, the Advisory Board of the College of Communications at the University of Texas, The Dallas Foundation, the Bishop's Finance Council of the Catholic Diocese of Dallas and the State Fair of Texas.
+He currently serves on the boards of the Associated Press, the International News Media Association, the Advisory Board of the College of Communications at the University of Texas, The Dallas Foundation, the Bishop's Finance Council of the Catholic Diocese of Dallas and the State Fair of Texas.